agile-students-fall2025/2-git-practice-bestole/README.md

 This article was assigned reading in my Operating Systems class with Professor Walfish.
 It's a very interesting case study on the Therac-25 system — a computer-controlled radiation therapy machine produced by Atomic Energy of Canada Limited.

-The machine killed multiple people due to critical issues, including but not limited to:
+The machine killed multiple people due to issues, including but not limited to:

 - Lack of governmental regulations
 - Race conditions